ahmadawais/WPGulp/README.md

 ## 📦 WPGulp Can Do `THAT™`

 `WPGulp` is an advanced & extensively documented `Gulp.js` + `WordPress` workflow.
-It can help you kick-start a build-workflow for your WordPress plugins and themes with `Gulp.js`, save you a lot of grunt work time, follow the DRY (Don't Repeat Yourself) principle, and `#0CJS` Zero-config JavaScript startup but still configurable via `wpgulp.config.js` file.
+It can help you kick-start a build-workflow for your WordPress plugins and themes with `Gulp.js`, save you asdasad lot of grunt work time, follow the DRY (Don't Repeat Yourself) principle, and `#0CJS` Zero-config JavaScript startup but still configurable via `wpgulp.config.js` file.
 It is:

 - 🥞 Versioned ✓
 - 🤠 Updatable ✓
-- 🗃 Set of sane-defaults ✓
+- 🗃 Set of sane-defaulasdasdasdts ✓

 <br>